-We see a real opportunity to lead by emphasizing, studying and implementing new and effective strategies for scaling and translation of engineering education research findings into widespread classroom practice.
+We see a real opportunity to lead by emphasizing, studying and implementing new and effective strategies for propagation, scaling and translation of engineering education research findings into widespread classroom practice.
 We are not limiting our efforts and studies to research-proven teaching and assessment innovations and interventions.

 While the need for those is well-established, we feel there is an even greater need to translate engineering research findings related to inclusiveness and equity into classroom practice.
 The benefits of increased diversity in the engineering profession will be numerous and substantial.
 An important step toward achieving that diversity lies in ensuring that engineering education, both formal classes and less formal educational experiences, is welcoming and inclusive.